Vitamin B9 (Folate)

 Possible Side Effects:

-- • High-dose folic acid may mask B12 deficiency
+- • High-dose folic acid may mask vitamin B12 deficiency by correcting anemia while neurological damage progresses

 - • Generally well tolerated at recommended doses